Coronavirus (COVID-19): latest guidance

 He has collaborated in live-action and animated independent films and is currently working on his own projects creating puppets and short films.

-Interior & Architecture Lecturer
+Interior & Architecture Course Lead

 Nancy worked for 10 years as an Interior Architectural Designer and Creative Director in an architectural and construction firm, before moving into teaching, at Edinburgh’s Napier University, the National Design Academy and currently at the CSVPA teaching interior design and architecture.
 She has a BA (Hons) Degree in Industrial Design, a Masters Degree in Interior Architectural Design, a Post Graduate Certificate in Higher & Professional Education (PGCHPE) and she is a fellow of the Higher Education Academy (HEA).